Shnatsel/vcl-dl/README.md

 Downloads all images from a gallery, preserving artist's folder structure.
 Prepends upload date to filenames so that they appear in chronological order locally.
+Also downloads authors description of the picture (if present) and stores it in .html file.

 ## Requirements